jundalisay/spblist/content/en/social/cycles/russia.md

 In reality, the West just liberalizes places which have resources to feed its own materialism.
-This is like a shrewd parent who only supports the children who can bring in money or some benefit eventually.
+This is like a shrewd parent who only supports the children who can bring in money or some benefit eventually.*

+{{< d t="Update Feb 2025" >}}
+This is proven by the victory of Trump under the 'Make America Great Again' MAGA ideology wherein he wants allied countries to pay up.
+{{< /d >}}

 Therefore, democracy is just a cover for greed to spread its tentacles, just as autocracy is a cover for the spread of simple-mindedness.